geekgirl101/FFXI-HD-Maps/Q&A.md

 __Q.
 I don't see any changes in the game!__

 __A.__ You'll need to fully log out and back in again for the maps to take effect.
-If you're replacing files that are already there the change won't require a restart, but you'll have to reload Minimap if you're using that addon as it won't update otherwise.
+If you're replacing existing files the change won't require a restart, but you'll have to reload Minimap if you're using that addon as it won't update otherwise.

 ____
 __Q.
 Can I overwrite the official files instead of using Pivot?__